elmomoilanen/Hashmap/README.md

 }
 ```

-In this case, output of the function call *hashmap_stats* will be the following
+In this case, output of the function call *hashmap_stats* is the following

 ```
 Total capacity: 16